Skip links

 To talk any more about EAT'ing we got to first talk about the search quality rater program.

-Who makes sure google search results are good?
+Who makes sure are good?

 The answer is around 10,000 quality raters.
 Google has a program where they hire contractors to rate web pages, search result features they're thinking about adding their current search results and search results that would be affected by potential algorithm updates.